 About the author …….

 I was born in Moscow, where I first studied history and then gained my PhD in sociology at the Institute of Sociology of the Russian Academy of Sciences.
 During perestroika and in the early 1990s I worked as a researcher in the All-Russian Centre for Public Opinion Research (now known as the Levada Centre).
 During this time I also completed a research fellowship at Nuffield College, Oxford.
-In 1996 I moved to the UK, where I worked as a researcher and lecturer at the Universities of Essex and Luton before moving in 2002 to London Metropolitan University, where I am currently a Reader in Sociology in the Faculty of Social Sciences and Humanities.
+In 1996 I moved to the UK, where I worked as a researcher and lecturer at the Universities of Essex and Luton before moving in 2002 to London Metropolitan University, where I am currently Senior Professor in Sociology in the School of Social Sciences.
 In 2013 I was a visiting fellow at the Aleksanteri Institute in Helsinki as part of their Visiting Scholars Programme.

 I am the author of many books and articles published in English and Russian.
 These include “Crossing the Line: Vagrancy, Homelessness And Social Displacement in Russia” (2006) and “Youth and Social Change in Eastern Europe and the Former Soviet Union (2012, co-edited with Charles Walker).
 My latest book, “Gangs of Russia: From the Streets to the Corridors of Power” was published in 2015 by Cornell University Press.
 A Russian language version of this book, titled ” Жизнь по понятиям. Уличные группировки в России” (“Life By The Code: Street Gangs In Russia”) was published in Moscow in 2017 by the Khamovniki Fund For Social Research.